Planning a paper

 The paper cannot be published online or otherwise distributed digitally or in hard copy until it has been laid before Parliament.
 To avoid complaints, organisations should publish as soon as possible on the day a paper is laid.

 The PDF versions published online must be exactly the same as the version laid before Parliament.
+HTML versions should include the same content as the laid paper, even if the layout is different.
 When published on GOV.UK, the document must be accompanied by the correct publication information in the required GOV.UK fields.
-Guidance on completing these fields set out in the official documents section of the GOV.UK publisher manual.
+Guidance on completing these fields is set out in GOV.UK publishing guidance.
 This information is also important so that organisations can fulfil their statutory legal deposit obligations.
-The legal deposit libraries harvest the web-optimised PDFs of parliamentary papers using the information entered into GOV.UK.
-If the publication information entered into GOV.UK is incorrect or missing then your paper may not be found for statutory legal deposit.
+The legal deposit libraries harvest the web accessible PDFs of parliamentary papers using the information entered into GOV.UK.